Guide to password security: how to create strong passwords and manage logins

 A short passphrase with random mixed characters such as ‘dxs&3sA’ could, according to the Password Haystacks tool, take just 11 minutes to crack.
 But if we expand that to ‘dxs&3sA%M3Y!k2’ the estimated time balloons to 15 million centuries.

 What length should you aim for?
 There is no official minimum, though 12-14 characters is commonly cited.
 A good password of at least 12 characters would take a long time to break with current technology.
 But it does need to be a good password.

 The golden rules for great password security

 Length is not everything

-Remember that password crackers can utilise books, dictionaries, music lyrics, social media posts, leaked password lists and many other sources to build up a database of common phrases and combinations.
+Password crackers can utilise books, dictionaries, music lyrics, social media posts, leaked password lists and many other sources to build up a database of common phrases and combinations.
 A dictionary word, favourite football team or pet’s name is worthless as a password, even if they're really long.
-And tricks like character replacement - such as ‘@’ instead of ‘a’ - are a well known tactic that won’t even make a password cracker break a sweat.
+And tricks like character replacement - such as ‘@’ instead of ‘a’ - are a well known tactic that won’t make a password cracker break a sweat.